 I tend to think my relationship with John was doomed from the time my mother wrote me saying I’d never been any good.
 I was so shocked I left the letter lying on John’s desk.
 His parents came from Jersey (the Chanel Island) to visit, and found the letter.

 They had read Teihard de Chardin’s Phenomenon of Man because it was my favorite book and they wanted to be able to discuss it with me.
 But after they read the letter, nothing was ever the same.
-The thing is, if I had not lied to John about being pregnant, to see if he were like my father and therefore to be utterly distrusted, I think John would have found the way through.
+The thing is, if I had not lied to John about being pregnant, to see if he was like my father and therefore not to be trusted in terms of family, I think John would have found the way through.

-After I lied there was no way of telling what he was like, had there not been the lie.
+After I lied there was no way of turning back, of telling what John was like, had there not been the lie.
 After the lie, he turned out to indeed by like my father.
 Or…

 John had our roof changed from the typical two sloping surfaces to one flat surface where we could have plants and sit out.
 I loved the London chimneys when I first arrived, and love them still.